 Repeated Courses/Grade Forgiveness

-You may not repeat a course for credit if you have earned an A, B or C in the course or if you have had two attempts in the course at Valencia.
-You may appeal to register for a third attempt through an academic appeals process based on major extenuating circumstances (see “Conditions that Apply to a Third Attempt in a Course”).
+You may not repeat a course for credit if you have earned an A, B or C in the course or if you have had three attempts in the course at Valencia.
+You may appeal to register for a fourth attempt through an academic appeals process based on major extenuating circumstances (see “Conditions that Apply to a Third Attempt in a Course”).

 You cannot be given multiple credits for the same course unless the catalog course description indicates the course is a “multiple credit course.”
 These courses may be repeated for credit; repeats of these courses will not count as attempts for the full cost of instruction fee or for withdrawal; and grade forgiveness cannot be applied.

-You may not take for credit a course for which you have earned Advanced Placement (AP), College Level Examination Program (CLEP), DANTES, or International Bachelor’s (IB) credit.
+You may not take for credit a course for which you have earned Advanced Placement (AP), College Level Examination Program (CLEP), DANTES, or International Baccalaureate (IB) credit.

 Grade forgiveness means that one grade in a course replaces another grade in that same course.
 The same course means that the course is officially determined by Valencia to be the same course and, usually, the subject prefix and course number are the same when posted on a Valencia transcript.
 For grade forgiveness to be applied, certain conditions must be met.

 Conditions of Grade Forgiveness for Valencia Course Work in Bachelor and Advanced Technical Certificate Programs